kaosagnt/docker-machine-driver-vmware/README.md

 Changes include:
 - updated to compile against GO 1.21.x and later.
 - Uses github\kaosagnt\docker-machine with updates and changes.
-- Inital support to build inside a Docker Container.
+- Initial support to build inside a Docker Container.

 TODO: fix documentation and Docker build support